aparamythis/idylnlp/README.md

 All of these core capabilities with the exception of language detection can utilize custom trained models.
 The ability to train and evaluate trained models is available.
 Named-entity extraction and document classification support neural network models as well as maximum entropy and perceptron-based models.

+## Applications

+* Apache NiFi processors using Idyl NLP for NLP tasks are available in the [idylnlp-nifi](https://github.com/idylnlp/idylnlp-nifi) project.

 ## Building

 Idyl NLP requires Java 8.
 To build, simply: